The-Pro-Choicers/pear-d/README.md

 ## Practices
 - Before you commit/push your changes run the command ```pip freeze > requirements.txt``` if you have made any changes to the dependencies used by the backend so that it updates the requirements.txt file accordinly.
 - Unless your change is minor try to have someone else look at your PR before merging it into the main branch.

+## Page Routing
+### Pages Folder
+- Right click the pages folder and press new folder and name it the name of the page.
+In that folder create two files: Name.js and Name.css where Name is the name of the page as well.
+- Next go to the index.js file and copy what the previous lines have but change the names to the name of you folder.
+### App.js
+- In this file, you will see where the imports are and that the page names are there in one line.
+Add the new page name.
+-Lower in the app you will see routes.
+Copy and paste the home one and change the word Home with the name of your file and same with the file path so it should be '/pagename' and <PageName/>.
+- Now when you create buttons to other pages there will be no issue cause we have a route.
+### Navigate with button
+- In the page you have your buttons do this at the top with the other imports: import { use Navigate } from 'react-router-dom'

+-Then before the return inside the big function create this function:

+const navigate - useNavigate();

+-Now create a button like normal and add the onclick function with the navigate function:

+<button onClick={() => navigate('/pagename')}>Next Page</button>

+- This means when you click it goes to that page.
+And now you're all set!